 top of page

-At about this time in 1783, the last battle of the American Revolution occurs.
+On this day in 1783, the last battle of the American Revolution occurs.
 No, it wasn’t at Yorktown.
 It wasn’t even in one of the original thirteen colonies.
 This battle occurred in Arkansas!
 It was the last—and the most western—of all the Revolutionary War battles.

 This battle is honestly a little confusing.
 Why would a Revolutionary War battle feature Spanish and Indian forces fighting a former British captain in Arkansas?
 Why would it occur so long after Charles Cornwallis’s surrender to George Washington?